donejs/donejs/tutorials/organizing.md

-@page organizing Organizing Folders And Files
+@page organizing Organizing Your App
 @parent tutorials 1

 The secret to building large apps is to NEVER build